 What treatment options are available for a metastatic brain tumor?

-The three main options available for metastatic brain tumor are surgical treatment, radiotherapy and stereotactic surgery.
+The three main options available for metastatic brain tumors are surgical treatment, radiotherapy, and stereotactic surgery.

-There are three options for treatment of metastatic brain tumors:
+There are three options for the treatment of metastatic brain tumors:

-- Stereotactic radiosurgery is a new, more advanced type of focused radiation employed in the treatment of metastatic brain tumor.
+- Stereotactic radiosurgery is a new, more advanced type of focused radiation employed in the treatment of metastatic brain tumors.

 Related Questions About Neuro-Surgery